10forge/ansible-docker/README.md

 Restart vs reload
 ------------------

 The docker daemon is reloaded after every configuration change to ensure the containers keep running.
 Because of this major options like the storage driver will not be activated on reload.
-If you need the daemon to restart set `-e "docker_restart=true`.
+If you need the daemon to restart set `-e "docker_restart=true"`.

 Tests
 -----